goalsgame/ueimporter/ueimporter.md

   Git uses some fuzzy heuristics to discern moves from adds and deletes.
 Most of the time it seems to make good guesses.
-When it fails it is not a big deal; the old location will still be deleted, and the name, location and content of the file will be correct.
+When it fails it is not a big deal; the old location will still be deleted, and the name, location and content of the added file will be correct.

 Now, it's just a matter of replicating these changes in `vendor-unreal-engine`.